 For those clubs or huts set up as a charity there is support on the Charity Commission website and on the NCVO website.

-The BMC has been working closely with key partners including National Trust, Forestry England, Ordnance Survey, Natural England, the Outdoor Industries Association (OIA) and Association of British Climbing Walls (ABC) to promote the benefits of low-risk, low contact outdoor activities to benefit our physical and mental health.
+Throughout the lockdown the BMC has been working closely with key partners including National Trust, Forestry England, Ordnance Survey, Natural England, the Outdoor Industries Association (OIA) and Association of British Climbing Walls (ABC) to promote the benefits of low-risk, low contact outdoor activities to benefit our physical and mental health.
 Staying fit and healthy is important during this time but it is essential that everyone adheres to the latest Government advice.
+This advice is currently changing fast, and it often different across England, Wales and Scotland.

 We’ve suspended our meets programme, but what if members of our club want to head in to the outdoors will they still receive the same insurance cover?

-It is important that we all stay fit and healthy during this time but it is essential that everyone adheres to the latest Government advice.
-On Monday 23rd March the BMC and mountain rescue teams advised all climbers, hill walkers and mountaineers to stay in their home area and put all climbing and hill walking on hold.
+It is important that we all stay fit and healthy during this time but it is essential that everyone adheres to the latest Government advice, which is often different across England, Wales and Scotland.

 The liability cover provided to club members of the BMC remains largely unchanged and will continue to provide the same degree of cover – provided, of course, that the member follows the advice of the BMC and of the Government.
 Failure to abide by this advice can allow insurers to avoid a claim as it could therefore be argued that failure to comply with Government and BMC advice is not taking reasonable steps to prevent accidents, in which case insurers could avoid the claim.